Fernley Webber: Diplomatic career

 Webber's diplomatic career began after being appointed as the Deputy High Commissioner to Kuching in 1965.
 On 1 August 1965, he became the new high commissioner to Brunei, replacing Edgar O. Liard.
-During his time in Brunei, he attended key events such as the wedding of Princess Nor'ain Bolkiah in August 1967.
+During his time in Brunei, he attended key events such as the wedding of Princess Nor'ain in August 1967.
 Early that year in February, he gave the reassurance of the British government being keen on seeing positive constitutional changes in Brunei.
 In conjunction to the 1967 Birthday Honours, he awarded the Order of the British Empire Commander (CBE) to Brunei Financial Officer, John Lee.
 Notably, Webber was appointed as Brunei's Scout Chief.

 He was transferred to the British High Commission in Canberra in October 1967.
 Sultan Omar Ali Saifuddien III was worried when the Commonwealth Office informed him that F.D.
 Webber would be moving to Australia.
 The Sultan wanted him to stay because he was concerned that if the High Commissioner changed, the Commonwealth Office would adopt a much stricter stance regarding Brunei's constitutional progress.
 Consequently, the Sultan's attempt in revoking Webber's transfer was unsuccessful.